eclipse-volttron/volttron-listener/README.md

 ### Deployment to pypi

 A github action has been created to allow for pushing the wheel to pypi.
-The requirement for it is to create a tag using v*.*.* for the version of the file.
+The requirement for this github action is to create a tag using v*.*.* for the version of the file.
 This can be done on a release basis or by pushing a local tag to github.
-To push a local tag to github in the correct format use the following.
+To push a local tag to github in the correct format, use the following.

 ```bash
 user@path$ git tag v0.0.1